The same rules apply to all legal entities

 One-tier or two-tier board

-No one-tier board for cooperatives, associations, and foundations yet
+Still no one-tier board for cooperatives, associations, and foundations

-The Governance and supervision Act states that all legal entities can have a supervisory board.
-So that includes cooperatives, associations, and foundations.
-Which means they can also opt for a one-tier board as a governance model.
-But this part of the new law will not yet come into effect on 1 July 2021.
+The Management and Supervision of Legal Entities Act states that all legal entities can have a supervisory board.
+This includes cooperatives, associations and foundations.
+They can also choose a one-tier board as their governance model.
+But this part of the law has not yet taken effect.
 It is not yet known when cooperatives, associations, and foundations will be able to register a one-tier board.

 Who appoints and dismisses the board?